 have a large number of model organism targets.
 Target key word

 searches only search human targets .
-Chemical screening data
+Chemical screening data is

-is from a wide variety of organisms.
+from a wide variety of organisms.

-I still cannot find my target and I have searched for
+I still cannot find my target and I have searched for different

 Is your target not a human target?
 Try expanding the search by